-Kev management is a big concern with encryption, because the effectiveness of the solution ultimately depends on protecting the key.
-If the key is exposed, the data being protected with the key is, essentially, exposed.
-Wherever the key is stored, it must be protected, and it should be changed on occasion.
+Kev management is a big concern with encryption, because the effectiveness of the solution ultimately depends on protecting the kev.
+If the kev is exposed, the data being protected with the kev is, essentially, exposed.
+Wherever the kev is stored, it must be protected, and it should be changed on occasion.
 For example, if an administrator with access to a key leaves an organization, the key should be changed.